 Volunteers must wear provided nametag visibly on or near the neckline.

 The nametag is a safety mechanism for identification to our patients and families, as well as a security mechanism to gain access to our building.
-The nametag also alerts other staff members that you have been cleared to be at this MCHS facility.
-You are required to leave your volunteer badge in the Volunteer Services office - DO NOT TAKE HOME (unless you need it for Wellness Access).
+The nametag also alerts other staff members that you have been cleared to be at Marshfield Medical Center-Rice Lake.